We are pleased to accept names of the deceased to be remembered at our altars during Holy Mass during the entire month of November.

 The US District Superior of the Society of Saint Pius X recently wrote:

 I urge you take advantage of this important opportunity to relieve the poor souls in purgatory, particularly in this time of crisis when prayers for the deceased have greatly diminished in number and in fervor.
 I therefore encourage you to pray earnestly for the dead during the month of November.
 By visiting a cemetery and praying even mentally each day from November 1st to the 8th, one may also gain a plenary indulgence for the faithful departed.
-Please click here for specific instructions on how to obtain indulgences.

 The Regina Coeli House, headquarters of the SSPX in the United States, is accepting names of the deceased.
 We will place these names on our chapel’s altar to be remembered at the commemoratio pro defunctis of every Mass offered during the month of November.